HEALTH POLICY IN SUSTAINABLE DEVELOPMENT GOALS BY 2030

 Strategy of WHO Regional Office for Europe

-This policy is primarily created by the Ministry of Health (MH).
-The need to keep pace with the European and international developments led to noticeable proliferation of strategic documents, some of which have a decade-long horizon.
+The need to keep pace with the European and international developments led to a noticeable proliferation of strategic documents, some of which have a decade-long horizon.
 Thus, over the last several years, with the adoption of the legal and methodological framework for strategic planning in Montenegro, this line ministry has strived to specify the areas requiring the adoption of programmes as strategic documents for narrower and more specific areas of the health policy.
-The European Commission recognised certain progress in the area, in particular the inclusion and health insurance coverage for the Roma and Egyptian, slight increase in appropriations for the public health, recognition in the national legislation of the European Health Insurance Card, the alignment of the national legislation with the EU Acquis, and the efforts to introduce e-health services.
-Montenegro is about to finish the process of introducing the so-called third-generation electronic card which would serve both as a personal ID and as a medical card, bearing all the information about the bearer and the qualified digital certificate and qualified electronic signature in line with eIDAS, as envisaged by the EU regulation.
-Montenegro’s orientation towards tourism as the key economic sector is reconfirmed by having health tourism policy developed by the Ministry of Sustainable Development and Tourism which aims to further strengthen the industry, with the support of the Government, and the Institute in Igalo to be the backbone of the system and remain state-owned.
+The European Commission recognised certain progress in the area, in particular the inclusion and health insurance coverage for the Roma and Egyptian, a slight increase in appropriations for the public health, recognition in the national legislation of the European Health Insurance Card, the alignment of the national legislation with the EU Acquis, and the efforts to introduce e-health services.
+Montenegro is about to finish the process of introducing the so-called third-generation electronic card which would serve both as a personal ID and as a medical card, bearing all the information about the bearer and the qualified digital certificate and qualified electronic signature in line with e-IDAS, as envisaged by the EU regulation.
+Montenegro’s orientation towards tourism as the key economic sector is reconfirmed by having a health tourism policy developed by the Ministry of Economic Development which aims to further strengthen this area within tourism policy.